 A photo posted by Bird Rock Coffee Roasters (@birdrockcoffeeroasters) on

 Repeatedly deemed one of Southern California’s top hot spots for java lovers, Bird Rock Coffee Roasters focuses on sustainability, offering a farm to cup philosophy that has won over locals.
-Their menu is fair-trade, organic, and very delicious.
+Their menu is fair-trade, organic, and very delicious, making this one of the most well-known San Diego cafés.

 8. Café Moto